 - Like to pretend I am trendy.

-- Saw you guys freak out over pumpkin spice paleo magic cookie bars and pumpkin spice latte vegan crepe cake.
+- Saw you guys freak out over pumpkin spice paleo magic cookie bars and gluten free paleo pumpkin bread

 - Like pumpkin spice just as much as you.